 Why Earn an Online MSN in Nursing Education?

 At a minimum, nurse educators who want to be employed in an academic setting must possess a master’s degree.
-Those who want to work in a clinical setting must possess at least a bachelor’s degree but an MSN is preferred by employers.
-Many nursing schools now offer specialization in Nursing Education which will prepare graduates to serve as teachers.
-Spring Arbor University offers an online MSN/Education programas well as an online RN-MSN/Education track for those with an associate’s degree.
+Those who want to work in a clinical setting must possess at least a bachelor’s degree, but an MSN is preferred by employers.
+Many nursing schools now offer specialization in nursing education that prepares graduates to serve as teachers.
+Spring Arbor University offers an online MSN/Education program as well as an online RN-MSN/Education track for those with an associate’s degree.

-Online MSN programs take into account the life of busy nursing professionals.
-With a nurse educator online program, you will be able to access classes and curriculum on your own schedule.
+Online MSN programs take into account the lives of busy nursing professionals.
+By pursuing a nurse educator program online, you will be able to access classes and curriculum on your own schedule.
 This allows you to easily balance work, family and school.
 You can complete your supervised field experience in both online and traditional settings.
 These programs allow you to complete your practicum in a setting close to home.

 Advance While You Work